mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 * dynamic text (connected to group role)

 You can define optional fields in the element definition (like title, comment, editor) and add them to the Open Office Draw file.
+When creating dynamic text each property must have the appropriate name, for example commet must have the name "comment".
+For naming fields, it is not enough to edit the content of the text field.
+You need to edit the object name by clicking menue "edit" --> name --> edit name.

+Bei der Erstellung dynamischer Texte müssen die jeweiligen Objekte den passenden Namen habe, z.B.
+Kommentarfelt muss "comment" heißen.
+Zum Bennenen der Objektfelder reicht es nicht den Textinhalt anzupassen.
+Die Objekte müssen über Menü "Ändern" --> Name --> Name angeben angepasst werden.

 Export the template to pdf under the same name as the odg file.
 Use the name without extension in your print yml-definition.